Hunters of Dune: Plot

-Uxtal has been forced to use Tleilaxu axlotl tank technology to produce the adrenaline-enhancing drug used by Honored Matres.
-Khrone tasks Uxtal to make a ghola of Baron Vladimir Harkonnen, which is as sociopathic as the original.
-Khrone obtains the blood of Paul Atreides and has Uxtal make a ghola of Paul; he intends to use the ghola of the Baron to twist Paul's ghola into a weapon for Daniel and Marty's conquest of the universe.
-Later, Guild Navigator Edrik comes to Tleilax seeking Uxtal's knowledge of axlotl tanks; the Navigator fears his kind's obsolescence when the Ixian navigation technology becomes available.
+Uxtal is forced to use Tleilaxu axlotl tank technology to produce the adrenaline-enhancing drug Honored Matres use.
+Khrone tasks Uxtal to make a ghola of Baron Vladimir Harkonnen as sociopathic as the original.
+Khrone obtains the blood of Paul Atreides and has Uxtal make a ghola of Paul; he intends to use the Baron's ghola to twist Paul's ghola into a weapon for Daniel and Marty's conquest of the universe.
+Later, Guild Navigator Edrik comes to Tleilax seeking Uxtal's knowledge of axlotl tanks; the Navigator fears his kind's obsolescence when Ixian navigation technology becomes available.
 He seeks a tank-based source of spice to break the Bene Gesserit monopoly, but everyone believes that technology died with the Tleilaxu Masters.
-Eventually he accesses the genetic material of deceased Master Waff, and creates several Waff gholas, hoping to recover the lost technology.
+Eventually, Uxtal accesses the genetic material of deceased Master Waff, and creates several Waff gholas, hoping to recover the technology.

-The Tleilaxu sustain their lives indefinitely using gholas; Scytale's current body is dying, and he does not have a replacement.
-He has only one secret to use as a bargaining tool: a hidden nullentropy capsule containing cells of numerous important historical and legendary figures secretly collected by the Tleilaxu for millennia, as far back as the Butlerian Jihad.
-The Bene Gesserit have a vicious debate over whether to create gholas of any of these historical figures.
+The Tleilaxu sustain their lives indefinitely using gholas; Scytale's current body is dying, and he lacks a replacement.
+He has a secret to use as a bargaining tool: a hidden nullentropy capsule containing cells of numerous important historical figures secretly collected by Tleilaxu for millennia, as far back as the Butlerian Jihad.
+The Bene Gesserit viciously debate over whether to create gholas of any of them.
 A few at a time, the historical gholas are created, and Scytale is given a new body.

 On Chapterhouse, Murbella creates the Valkyries, an elite New Sisterhood strike force.
-They successfully attack rebel Honored Matre strongholds on other planets, discovering that some of the Honored Matres are disguised Face Dancers.
-Murbella accesses the Other Memory from her Honored Matre ancestors and learns their true origins: they were vengeful Tleilaxu females, freed and assimilated by Fish Speakers and Bene Gesserit fleeing in The Scattering.
+They successfully attack rebel Honored Matre strongholds on other planets, discovering that some Matres are disguised Face Dancers.
+Murbella accesses Other Memory from her Matre ancestors and learns their true origins: they were vengeful Tleilaxu females, freed and assimilated by Fish Speakers and Bene Gesserit fleeing in the Scattering.
 Tleilaxu females had been enslaved for use as axlotl tanks by Tleilaxu males for millennia.
-These origins have been forgotten; Murbella now understands why the Honored Matres annihilated the Tleilaxu worlds in the Old Empire.
-Murbella also accesses a memory showing the origins of the mysterious force the Honored Matres call the Enemy.
+These origins were forgotten; Murbella now understands why Honored Matres annihilated Tleilaxu worlds in the Old Empire.

 On the no-ship, rebel Bene Gesserit attempt to murder the Leto II ghola, but are foiled when he transforms into a sandworm.
-The Paul ghola steals and consumes an overdose of spice in an attempt to remember his past, but instead has a vision of being stabbed by an evil version of himself.
-After being discovered by the Bene Gesserit, he concludes that he has regained prescience.
 Sheeana has visions that suggest the use of the gholas is dangerous, and halts the program until she knows more.
+The Paul ghola, helped by the Chani ghola, steals and consumes an overdose of spice in an attempt to remember his past, but instead has a vision of being stabbed by an evil version of himself.
+After the Bene Gesserit discover him, he concludes he has regained prescience.